Communications and Computing & Engineering Building

 Offered: Every year, Fall and Spring

 ADPR 332.
-Communication Research & Analysis.3 Credits.
+Communication Research & Analytics.3 Credits.

 Offered: Every year, Fall and Spring

 ADPR 335.
-Media Systems and Planning.3 Credits.
+Media Planning.3 Credits.

 Prerequisites: Take ADPR 332 or STC 332